cdrectenwald/AOC2021/README.md

 Advent of Code

-Attempting to work throuh the problems listed here: https://adventofcode.com/2021/about in Javascript and Python
+Attempting to work through the problems listed here: https://adventofcode.com/2021/about in Javascript and Python